Surgery for advanced bowel cancer

 For this treatment, the doctor puts an oily liquid into the main artery taking blood to the liver.
 The liquid blocks the blood vessels taking blood away from the liver.
 The liquid also contains chemotherapy.

-First, you may have a medicine to make you feel drowsy.
+First, you may have a medicine to make you feel drowsy (sedation).
 The surgeon then injects a local anaesthetic into the skin over a blood vessel at the top of your leg.
 While using X-ray pictures the surgeon slides a thin plastic tube into the blood vessel.
 They push the tube gently upwards until the tip is in the artery that takes blood to the liver.
 When the tube is in position the surgeon injects a chemotherapy drug mixed with the oily liquid.
 The surgeon then removes the tube.

 High levels of chemotherapy stay in the tumour for a few hours.
 This kills some of the cancer cells and shrinks the tumour.
 The treatment takes from 30 minutes to a couple of hours.
 Afterwards, you may have some pain, feel or be sick, and have a high temperature.

 Radiofrequency ablation uses radio waves to destroy cancer cells in the liver by heating them to high temperatures.
 You usually have a sedative to make you drowsy but some people have a general anaesthetic.
 If you have the sedative, your doctor injects a local anaesthetic into the skin of your tummy (abdomen) to numb it.
 They then push a thin needle through the skin and into the centre of each tumour.
-They use a CT or ultrasound scan to make sure the needles are in the right place.
+They use a CT scan or ultrasound scan to make sure the needles are in the right place.
 Then they pass radio waves through the needle to heat the tumours and destroy them.

 Doctors use RFA to treat tumours up to 5cm (2 inches) in size.
 It takes about 10 to 15 minutes.
 Usually, you can go home a few hours afterwards.
 You may need to have the treatment repeated.
 The main side effects are pain and a high temperature for a few days.

 The surgeon puts one or more cryotherapy probes (called cryoprobes) through a small cut in the skin and into the cancer.
-The surgeon uses a CT or ultrasound scan to make sure each probe is in the right place.
+The surgeon uses a CT scan or ultrasound scan to make sure each probe is in the right place.
 The tip of the cryoprobe is then cooled to below freezing.
 The probe creates an ice ball within the surrounding tissue that aims to destroy the cancer cells.
 Sometimes the area is thawed for 10 to 15 minutes and then frozen again.
 You will have some pain afterwards and possibly a high temperature, but you will have painkillers to help.
 You usually have a short stay in an intensive care unit followed by around 2 days in the specialist liver treatment ward.

 Microwave ablation uses microwave energy to produce heat and kill cancer cells.
 You can have this treatment for more than one secondary liver tumour.
-You may have a local or general anaesthetic.
+You may have a local anaesthetic or general anaesthetic.
 The doctor puts a thin needle into each tumour.
-They use a CT or ultrasound scan to make sure the needles are in the right place.
+They use a CT scan or ultrasound scan to make sure the needles are in the right place.
 Then they connect the needles to a microwave generator.
 The microwaves are released through the needles to destroy the cancer cells.

 Laser therapy is also called laser ablation.
 The surgeon uses a very high powered beam of light to destroy cancer cells in the liver, by heating them to high temperatures.
 You usually have a sedative to make you drowsy but you may have a general anaesthetic.
-If you have the sedative, your doctor will inject a local anaesthetic into the skin of your tummy (abdomen) to numb it.
+If you have the sedative, your doctor will inject a local anaesthetic into the skin of your abdomen to numb it.
 They then push a flexible tube that carries the laser light through the skin over the liver and into the centre of each tumour.
-The doctor uses a CT or ultrasound scan to make sure the tip of the tube is in the right place.
+The doctor uses a CT scan or ultrasound scan to make sure the tip of the tube is in the right place.
 Then the laser heats the tumours and destroys them.